 She didn’t know her solo song and looked at me doubtfully when I proclaimed it “super cool.”
 She also wasn’t too happy to hear that Whitney Houston died several years ago and therefore had no recent hits show would recognize.

 Three hours later she emerged from the studio, sweaty and with red cheeks from the exertion.
 The grin on her face said it all.
-Her choreographer, the awesome Dani Matte, had some nice things to say about her efforts, gave her a hug and S. was smitten – both with Dani and with the dance they worked on together.
+Her choreographer had some nice things to say about her efforts, gave her a hug and S was smitten.

 Next up was a lot of practice time, and then the nervousness of performing the routine on the stage….